bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 expansion headers.
 This will create friction, keep the battery from slipping out and also protect the electronics.

-{% tutorialVideo /videos/Foam gif.gif %}
+{% tutorialVideo /videos/foam.mp4 %}
 {% endsi_step %}

 {% si_step attach headers %}
 There are two types of headers in the box, long and short ones.
 Find the long ones and insert them into the expansion connector from below.

-{% tutorialVideo /videos/Pins headers gif.gif %}
+{% tutorialVideo /videos/pin_headers.mp4 %}
 {% endsi_step %}

 {% si_step attach the battery %}
 Place the battery between the headers you just inserted and insert the battery holder board onto the headers.
 Watch out for the pins that can be a bit sharp when inserting it.
 The friction should hold the battery in place so tighten it until it does.

 The battery wires can preferably be bent and placed underneath the PCB to be out of the way.
-{% tutorialVideo /videos/battery instructions GIF.gif %}
+{% tutorialVideo /videos/battery.mp4 %}

 Now connect the battery
 and you are finished with the assembly.